-Standard CONSORT item: description of trial design (such as parallel, factorial) including allocation ratio

-Extension for pilot trials: description of pilot trial design (such as parallel, factorial) including allocation ratio
+- Item 3a - Standard CONSORT item: description of trial design (such as parallel, factorial) including allocation ratio - Extension for pilot trials: description of pilot trial design (such as parallel, factorial) including allocation ratio - Example

 "We conducted a parallel-group randomised controlled pilot trial...
-An unequal randomisation of 2:1 vs 1:1 was chosen to provide experience delivering the hydration intervention to more patients."[41]
+An unequal randomisation of 2:1 vs 1:1 was chosen to provide experience delivering the hydration intervention to more patients."

 The design of any study should be described, be it a definitive trial or a pilot trial.
-It is not uncommon for pilot trials to adopt ratios other than the usual 1:1 randomisation ratio.
-1:1 randomisation provides the greatest power for testing effectiveness in, for example, a future definitive trial.
+It is not uncommon for pilot trials to adopt ratios other than the usual 1:1 for randomisation.
+1:1 randomisation provides the greatest power for testing effectiveness in, for example, a future definitive RCT.
 However, a pilot trial commonly involves new, not established, interventions and one of the aims might then be to gain experience in delivering the intervention, in which case it is often better to have as many participants receiving the intervention as is feasible.

-Standard CONSORT item: important changes to methods after trial commencement (such as eligibility criteria), with reasons

-Extension for pilot trials: important changes to methods after pilot trial commencement (such as eligibility criteria), with reasons

-"After randomly assigning 11 patients (5 to standard care), we recognized that patients assigned to standard care were receiving early surgery because, having achieved accelerated medical clearance, they were put on the operating room list.
-We therefore amended the protocol to randomly assign patients immediately on diagnosis; only those assigned to early surgery received an expedited medical assessment".[42]
+- Item 3b - Standard CONSORT item: important changes to methods after trial commencement (such as eligibility criteria), with reasons - Extension for pilot trials: important changes to methods after pilot trial commencement (such as eligibility criteria), with reasons - Example care were receiving early surgery because, having achieved accelerated medical clearance, they were put on the operating room list.
+We therefore amended the protocol to randomly assign patients immediately on diagnosis; only those assigned to early surgery received an expedited medical assessment."